-Everything looked promising so we started the migration.
-However, things did not go quite according to plan!
+Everything looked promising, so we started the migration.
+But things did not quite go according to plan!

 Three Considerations When Moving to Streams

 Moving to streams was not just a technical procedure; it also meant we needed to define a simple workflow.
-The technical creation of streams went very smoothly, but when we tried to define the workflow we realized that some concepts of streams were not very convenient for us.
+The technical creation of streams went very smoothly, but when we tried to define the workflow, we realized that some concepts of streams were not very convenient .

 The most complicated part for us was merging.
 Perforce streams impose some constraints on the way you work with them.
 For instance, when you define a release stream with the trunk as a parent, there are two options for merging:

-Our developers work differently: they can make changes in trunk and then merge them into the release branch if everything is OK, or they can make changes in the release branch and merge them into trunk.
-In fact, not all of the changes made in the release branch are merged into trunk, because there are some files that always differ between the release branch and trunk—for instance, a file with the version of the product.
+Our developers work differently.
+They can make changes in trunk and then merge them into the release branch , or they can make changes in the release branch and merge them into trunk.
+In fact, not all of the changes made in the release branch are merged into trunk.
+There are some files that always differ between the release branch and trunk—for instance, a file with the version of the product.